torque59/node.nV/vulns/MFLAC.md

 1. Navigate to the ping endpoint
 URL: http://localhost:8081/ping

-The node.nV ping contains a page which was originally designed to test network conectivity via ping.
+The node.nV ping contains a page which was originally designed to test network connectivity via ping.
 However, any user can access this page as no authorization is performed prior to allowing a user to interact with the page.

 #### Walkthrough